-Full TitleA Pilot Study of Neoadjuvant Nivolumab in High-Risk, Non-Metastatic, Renal Cell Carcinoma (NCI #9913)
+Full TitleA Pilot Study of Preoperative Nivolumab in High-Risk Non-Metastatic and Metastatic Renal Cell Carcinoma

 The purpose of this study is to assess the safety and feasibility of giving the immunotherapy drug nivolumab before surgery in patients with renal cell carcinoma that has a high risk of coming back or spreading, but has not metastasized.
 Nivolumab is already approved to treat metastatic renal cell cancer; its use in earlier stages of the disease is considered investigational.

 Nivolumab boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this mechanism by expressing PD-L1, enabling them to escape attack by the body’s white blood cells.
 Nivolumab blocks PD-1, enhancing the body’s ability to detect and destroy cancer cells.
 It is given intravenously (by vein).